-I made these strawberry cobblers in rather large ramekins (6 ounces – 3/4 cup).
+I made these strawberry cobblers in rather large ramekins (6 ounces which is 3/4 cup).
 One of these strawberry cobblers could easily be enough for 2 people or 2 servings, but my family goes crazy for strawberry desserts!

 A lot of cobbler and crisp recipes add a lot of sugar, flour, cornstarch, and/or butter or anything else to the fruit.
 To cut back on calories (trying to make myself feel better about the rather large cobblers…) I didn’t add anything to my strawberries.
 If your strawberries are not very sweet you could certainly add a little sugar or if they’re really wet or juicy, you can toss them in a little flour or cornstarch.

-I also cut back on the sugar for the topping.
-I didn’t want these cobblers to be overly sweet (Ok, so I also wanted to top them with a little whipped cream or ice cream so was trying to cut back on the sugar elsewhere…).
+I didn’t add a lot of sugar to the topping.
+I didn’t want these cobblers to be overly sweet (Ok, so I really wanted to top these strawberry cobblers with a little whipped cream or ice cream so was trying to cut back on the sugar elsewhere…).

 Cool slightly, then serve with ice cream or whipped cream/topping if you’d like.
-Enjoy!

-- Spoon strawberries into each ramekin.
+- Spoon chopped strawberries into each ramekin.

 - In a large mixing bowl, mix together flour, sugar, baking powder, and salt until well combined.
 Stir in milk and vanilla until just combined.
 Spoon over top of strawberries.